Profiling IT Managers

 The agency profiled and segmented the potential customers quantitatively, and I completed the qualitative research and guided the strategy to inform the marketing execution.

-Once the segmentation was available, I immersed myself in the world of IT managers in order to understand how they make decisions, but also how they work, arrange information, deal with service-providers, and how they see their organisations' structure.
+I immersed myself in the world of IT managers in order to understand how they made decisions, but also how they worked, arranged information, dealt with service-providers, and how they saw their organisations' structure.

-I journey mapped their decision-making process and identified how to best design for behaviour change when choosing their technology service provider.
+I journey mapped their decision-making process and identified how to best design for behaviour change at the moment of choosing their technology service provider.

 I worked with the creative team on developing a direct marketing concept that was effective and at the same time delivered a compelling message which connected emotionally with the users.

-The campaign had a 70% success rate in reaching decision-makers which confirmed the message effectiveness.
+An award-winning direct marketing campaign that achieved a 70% success rate in reaching the right decision-makers.

 prev / next